sujithq/psychic-octo-potato/content/resume/experiences/_index.md

   location = "Antwerp"
   date_start = "2023-06-12"
   date_end = ""
-  description = """
-Authority, Focus and Values.
+  description = """Authority, Focus and Values.
 These principles guide every decision made by both management and staff.
 Authority means becoming the best in our field, individually and as a company.
 It’s an audacious goal that keeps us striving and fighting.
 That’s why we only hire people who are driven by the same mission!

 Helping clients with: